 1979.
 Yuen Biao excelled as an acrobat in Knockabout, which was in cinemas for 14 days and grossed H.K.$ 2,830,519.
 Liu Chia-Liang’s Mad Monkey Kung Fu (also 1979) was a cash-in that lasted for 13 days and grossed 2,002,800.
 Sammo Hung literally laughed all the way to the bank when The Magnificent Butcher (same year) lasted for 15 days and grossed 3,945,341.
-Sammo made the best weaponry movie in Odd Couple.
-Liu failed to top it in 1982 with Legendary Weapons of China.
+Sammo made the best weaponry movie in Odd Couple (inspired by The Duellists) Liu failed to top it in 1982 with Legendary Weapons of China.

 In 1979, Jackie Chan proved to be a three-dimensional actor in Fearless Hyena, which influenced my adaptation of City Hunter.
 His cross-dressing scene inspired me to have him dress like Chun Li during the Street Fighter sequence.
 Also, his usage of the pole was integrated into the finale.

 The chopstick fight in Fearless Hyena clearly made enough of an impression to be stolen for Kung Fu Panda, with the excuse being that Jackie as a voice actor made it an official homage.
 Fearless Hyena is a better movie.
 The emotional style of Kung Fu is so inspired and elevated Jackie to a position where acting and action became seamlessly interwoven.
 It’s no surprise that this was the top-earning film for him in the seventies.